 Hometown hero Harper wins thrilling HR Derby over Schwarber

+Harper's teammate, Max Scherzer, the NL starter on Tuesday night, also appreciated the moment.

+"It's awesome.
+Hometown," Scherzer said.
+"The crowd is behind him.
+He found some rhythm, kept it simple and just continued to hit home run after home run."

 The six-time All-Star arranged to have his dad, Ron, pitch to him in the annual contest on the eve of the All-Star Game.
-Harper responded with a performance that drew the loudest cheers of the night at Nationals Park.
+That made the victory even sweeter.

+"I'm only as good as my BP guy," Harper said with a grin.

+Afterward, Ron Harper said of his son: "He did great.
+So I'm really proud of him.
+He's a great kid.
+You couldn't ask for anything better."

-It's been a trying season for Harper, who's hitting only .214 for the disappointing Nationals.
+It's been a tough year for Harper, who's hitting only .214 for the disappointing Nationals.
 He won a contest that many sluggers avoid, fearful it might wear them out and throw them off.

 The 2015 NL MVP beat Freddie Freeman of the Atlanta Braves and Max Muncy of the Dodgers before trumping the fifth-seeded Schwarber, who put the pressure on with a solid outing before Harper stepped to the plate.

+"As soon as I got done with that round I told myself that (Harper) had it," Schwarber said.
+"I knew that he had the home crowd behind him."

-Harper advanced to the final with an astonishing spree of long-ball hitting.
+Harper, who has 23 home runs this season, advanced to the final with an astonishing spree of longball hitting.
 He trailed Max Muncy of the Dodgers 12-4 with 2:20 left, then peeled off six homers in 47 seconds before calling a timeout.

 Harper returned to hit three more home runs in 22 seconds, the last of them inside the right-field foul pole.

-The semifinal matchup between Schwarber and Philadelphia's Rhys Hoskins was a thriller.
+The semifinal matchup between Schwarber and Philadelphia's Rhys Hoskins went down to the final swing.
 After stunning top-seed Jesus Aguilar of Milwaukee in the opening round, the eighth-seeded Hoskins ripped 20 long balls to put the pressure on Schwarber.

 Using a late surge, Schwarber pulled one ball after another over the right field wall to squeeze out a 21-20 victory — by far the highest-scoring matchup of the night.